jeremy-banks/ansible-w11-gamedev-workstation/README.md

-# ansible-w11-gamedev-workstation
+# Ansible Windows 11 Game Development Workstation
-Steps to create and maintain a Windows 11 Home gaming and game development machine.
+This repo exists to assist me in automating the installation, configuration, and security hardening of a Windows 11 Home gaming and game development PC.

 ## Update BIOS
+Generally speaking you should always update your motherboard BIOS when doing a new OS install.
+Typically this is as simple as download latest from manf website, copy to USB, reboot into BIOS, and update.

 ## Install Windows 11